weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Accounts and API keys

-You will be creating your own instance of Weaviate in this tutorial.
-You will also be specifying an API for Weaviate to vectorize the data with (these types of APIs are called *inference* APIs).
+You will be creating your own instance of Weaviate in this tutorial, and using an API for Weaviate to vectorize the data with (these types of APIs are called *inference* APIs).

 To follow along with the tutorial, we recommend you create accounts with:
 1. A [Weaviate Cloud Service (WCS)](https://console.weaviate.io/) account, and